Xiragi/keats_downloader/README.md

 ```
 pip3 install -r requirements.txt
 ```
 #### 2. Download the chrome selenium driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Extract and place it in the main directory such that the directory looks like this.

-### **Make sure the selenium driver you get is the same version as the Chrome browser you are using!!**
+#### **Make sure the selenium driver you get is the same version as the Chrome browser you are using!!**
-### **Also, keep in mind, everytime your Chrome updates, this file needs to be replaced!!**
+#### **Also, keep in mind, everytime your Chrome updates, this file needs to be replaced!!**
 To check what Chrome version you have,
  1. Click the settings icon at the top right
  2. Hover help and click about chrome
  3. The version number should be displayed

+Download and, if needed, extract.
+Place the file in the main directory such that the directory looks like this.
 ```
 ./selenium/chromedriver.exe
 ./selenium/chromedriver/